tomkooij/modelleertaal/README.md

 ## How to customize the webapp

 Only `index.html` and the folders `scripts/` and `modellen/` are needed.
 Optionally change the models in `modellen/` and edit `modellen/models.js` accordingly.
 Put it on a website somewhere.
-All code runs in the browsers.
+All code runs in the browser.

 ## Running the webapp offline